 Learn how to download and and use the optional W2 software compatible with Procare’s Payroll module.

-NOTICE: For 2018 W2s, amounts are based on the Print Date (date of issue) of each check, rather than the Post Date (date of entry).
-This is intended to more accurately reflect the point at which a person received earnings.
-You’ll only notice the change if you posted a check in one year and printed it in the next.
+NOTICE: W2s are based on the Print Date (date of issue) of each check, rather than the Post Date (date of entry).
+This is intended to accurately reflect the point at which a person received earnings.
+This means that:

-- Checks posted in 2018, but printed in 2019 will also be excluded since they will be counted as 2019 earnings.
+- Checks posted in 2019, but not printed until 2020 will be excluded, since they will be counted as 2020 earnings.

 W2 Forms and 1099 Forms